...

 • Exit fees in some deals

-These can add significantly to the overall cost if you’re not careful.
+All of these fees can add significantly to the overall cost of your bridging loan if you’re not careful.

-Bridging finance isn’t for average homebuyers who have time.
-It suits people who:
+Bridging finance isn’t for an average homebuyer who has time.
+This loan suits people who are:

-Need short-term capital until long-term funding is in place.
+• Developers – Ideally if you need short-term capital until long-term funding is put into place.

-Need to move fast to avoid losing a purchase.
+• Chain-break homebuyers – Useful for those who need to move fast in order to avoid losing a purchase.

 Final thoughts